 - (1) Reflects the aggregate grant date fair value of stock and option awards granted during the year in question calculated in accordance with the provisions of Financial Accounting Standards Board Accounting Standard Codification Topic 718, Compensation-Stock Compensation.
-See Note 11 to our audited consolidated financial statements appearing in our 2016 Annual Report for assumptions underlying the valuation of equity awards. - (2) 2016 amounts represent a cash bonus award earned by our President and Chief Executive Officer and our Chief Scientific Officer during 2016 and paid to each of them in 2017.
-2015 amounts represent a cash bonus award earned by our President and Chief Executive Officer during 2015 and paid to her in 2016. - (3) Ms. Bosley also serves as a member of our board of directors but does not receive any additional compensation for her service as a director. - (4) Dr. Albright's employment commenced with us in August 2016.
-The 2016 salary and non-equity incentive plan compensation amounts reported reflect the pro rata portion of Dr. Albright's annual salary of \$375,000 from commencement of his employment through December 31, 2016 and a pro-rated bonus. - (5) Dr. Cox's employment commenced with us in October 2016.
-The 2016 salary reported reflects the pro rata portion of Dr. Cox's annual salary of \$400,000 from commencement of his employment through December 31, 2016.
-Dr. Cox was not eligible for a bonus in 2016 due to his start date occurring in the fourth quarter of 2016.
+See Note 12 to our audited consolidated financial statements appearing in our 2017 Annual Report for assumptions underlying the valuation of equity awards. - (2) Amounts represent bonuses paid to our named executive officers under our annual performance-based cash incentive program, as discussed under "- Narrative Disclosure to Summary Compensation Table-Annual Bonus."
+Such bonuses earned during the year are typically paid in the following year. - (3) All other compensation for 2017 included life insurance premiums for Ms. Bosley and Drs.
+Hack and Albright in the amount of \$543, \$350 and \$2,392, respectively, and 401(k) company matching contributions for Ms. Bosley and Drs.
+Hack and Albright in the amount of \$6,000, \$6,000 and \$5,957, respectively.
+All other compensation for 2016 included life insurance premiums for Ms. Bosley and Dr. Albright in the amount of \$451 and \$537, respectively. - (4) Ms. Bosley also serves as a member of our board of directors but does not receive any additional compensation for her service as a director. - (5) Dr. Hack was not a named executive officer for the fiscal year ended December 31, 2016, but is a named executive officer for the fiscal year ended December 31, 2017. - (6) Dr. Albright's employment commenced with us in August 2016.
+The 2016 salary and non-equity incentive plan compensation amounts reported reflect the pro rata portion of Dr. Albright's annual salary of \$375,000 from commencement of his employment through December 31, 2016 and a pro-rated bonus.